Nonnie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Script to change the mode of a file
+a script to mirror permission